 - Do you want to still keep your pictures in Photos after the export?
 You need to decide if you want to keep your events still in Photos in addition to exporting them.
 However, if you are nervous about deleting your photos from Photos, you can keep them in both places until you decide.
 You just need to know that you will be creating two copies of your pictures and it becomes more difficult to keep track of which photos you exported.

 - What program will you be using instead of Photos?
-Wheather is Picasa or Adobe Lightroom, make sure you have it installed and ready to use.
+Whether it is Adobe Lightroom, ACDSee or Picasa, make sure you have it installed and ready to use.
 The good thing about organizing your pictures outside of Photos is that you can switch your programs later without losing any of your work.
 See my recommended software list for ideas.

 Start your move from Photos with a very simple step.
 Having one folder with all your exported photos will help you slowly work through them and organize them as you have time.
 This is the target folder for all your pictures as you move them outside of Photos photo manager.

 Create one export folder called FROM-PHOTOS.

 Continue your move from Photos by selecting all your pictures.
 The new Photos software allows you to select all your pictures in one operation which is great.
 This way the entire operation can be done quickly.

 Select all your pictures in Photos

 Now, we need to export all your pictures in order to complete your move from Photos.
 Once you selected all your pictures, select the Export menu option.